 - Prevent flares and treat them when they occur

 - Minimize damage to organs

-People with lupus often require other drugs to treat conditions commonly seen with the disease.
-Examples include:
+People with lupus may also need other medicines to treat conditions often seen with the disease.

 - Diuretics for fluid retention